zowe/zowe-install-packaging/containers/conformance.md

 **Components MUST:**

 - NOT be started as root user in the container.
-- listen on only ONE port in the container.
+- listen on only ONE port in the container except for API Mediation Layer Gateway.
 - be cloud vendor neutral and must NOT rely on features provided by specific cloud vendor.
 - NOT rely on host information such as `hostIP`, `hostPort`, `hostPath`, `hostNetwork`, `hostPID` and `hostIPC`.
 - MUST accept either `instance.env` or `zowe.yaml` as a configuration file, the same as when running on z/OS.